WTFAcademy/WTF-zk/Languages/en/12_Subgroup/readme.md

   - subgroup
 ---

-# WTF zk Tutorial Lesson 12: Subgroup
+# WTF zk Tutorial Lecture 12: Subgroup

 In this lecture, we introduce the concept of a subgroup.
 A subgroup can be seen as the "child" of a group, consisting of a subset of elements from the group while still satisfying the group's definition.
 It helps us understand the internal structure of the group.